etolton49/Basic_Onshape_CAD/README.md

 ## Final Assembly
 <img src="Final_Assembly.png" width="80%">
 This is the final caster assembly.
 All the pieces went well together.
 I found it easier to preclick all the whole or edges where I wanted my screws before I selected insert, this way I could do them all at once.
 I think that using the mate connectors will take some getting used to but they're really not any harder than SolidWorks mates.
+Also, there is something so satisfying about having all my parts in one document and being able to easily add them to my assembly.
+Here is the link to my document with all the parts in it: https://cvilleschools.onshape.com/documents/df6af577b8ad48bdc50f1b40/w/fd1c3f458be3824a12b97b2f/e/ca27e43cf5f98fe91a7b5e50.